Javascript is either disabled or not supported by this browser. This page may not appear properly.

 the road behind and ahead goes on forever...

-By the late 1960's, Kurt had gained a respectable reputation for knowing and acquiring rare guitar treasures ... and came to supply such notables as Duane & Greg Allman, Barry Oakley, Billy Gibbons, Leslies West, Duck Dunn.......
+By the late 1960's, Kurt had gained a respectable reputation for knowing and acquiring rare guitar treasures ... and came to supply such notables as Duane & Greg Allman, Barry Oakley, Billy Gibbons, Leslies West, Duck Dunn ...just to name a few.

-Kurt's pickin road included countless hills, turns and miles of white lines, with such notable bands as The Spidels (1966), The Outcasts (1966-67), Rachel's Children (1968), Billy Gibbons (1970), The Children (1970-72), Chris Geppert (pre Cristopher Cross) (1973-74), Jive Bombers (1975), ... and one final year of close music associations with notables Rocky Hill, Doyle Bramhall, Stevie Vaughn and others in 1976.
+Kurt's guitar pickin' road included countless hills, turns and miles of white lines, with such notable bands as The Spidels (1966), The Outcasts (1966-67), Rachel's Children (1968), Billy Gibbons (1970), The Children (1970-72), Chris Geppert (pre Cristopher Cross) (1973-74), Jive Bombers (1975), ... and one final year of close music associations with notables Rocky Hill, Doyle Bramhall, Stevie Vaughn and others in 1976.

 ZZ Top's first hit record was a cover of The Children's demo record "Francene"; And Kurt wrote the ZZ Top song "Driving While Blind" as well.

-For many years I have wondered many times ... and am now trying to discover ... where all my old head hunting, hard & full living and heavy footed Friends were, and how they had fared on the long and winding road.
+For many years I have wondered many times ... and am now trying to discover ... where all my old head hunting, hard & full living and heavy footed Friends are, and how they had fared on the long and winding road.

 ...and even in an endless flash of time stood still,